hawk-language/hawk/README.md

-# flap
+# Hawk
-The officialy Repository of the Flap Programming Language
+The officialy Repository of the Hawk Programming Language